Consider a general continuous-time

 and the orthogonal matrix is determined by the equation

-Similarly to the external case, the terms containing and vanish from the equation (64) for a system without disturbance.
+Similarly to the external case, the terms containing and

 The point where the external and internal ellipsoids touch the boundary of the reach set is given by